-I don’t.
-I have a 60GB PS3, the original UK model.
-It cost £425, a price I considered justifiable because the system included a high-definition movie player (Microsoft charged £99 at the time for the HD-DVD drive), wireless as well as wired connectivity, a decent size of HD and 4 USB ports/card reader.
+I had a 60GB PS3, the original UK model.
+It cost £425, a price I considered justifiable because the system included a high-definition movie player (Microsoft charged £99 at the time for the xBox 360 HD-DVD drive), wireless as well as wired connectivity, a decent size of HD and 4 USB ports plus card readers.
 It also included HDMI and the ability to run Linux, making it an ideal “home computer”.

-This is far from the first change Sony has made, though it’s arguably the least logical.
+This was far from the first change Sony made to the system, though it’s arguably the least logical.

 The first downgrade to the PS3 came before many users got a system – the PS2 compatibility afforded by retaining some PS2 hardware was reduced, losing the Emotion Engine chip in systems sold outside Japan (essentially).
 This wasn’t a disaster, but it did limit how compatible the PS3 could be.